Go Back

 Dough after pressing holes into it.

-• In the meantime, make your topping.
+• While the oven preheats, make your topping.
 Combine the brown sugar and unsalted butter in a saucepan and place it over a low heat.
 You want the sugar to dissolve and the butter to melt, but if you rush it at a higher heat, they will separate.
 If that happens, add a little bit of hot water and stir to try to save the mixture.
-Let your mixture cool a little bit (but not harden or congeal!).
+Let your mixture cool slightly (but not harden or congeal!).

 Topping for the coffee cake in a pot.

-• Once the dough has risen again, add the (slightly cooled) topping, and use your fingers to poke more holes.
-You can also make the holes first and then pour the topping over that!
+• Once the dough has risen again, poke holes in it with your fingers.
+Then, add the topping, and if the topping is cool enough, you can use your fingers to poke more holes.
 You want to push pretty far down, almost to the bottom of the baking tray.

 Topping for the coffee cake poured on the cake.

-• Bake the brunsviger for 18-20 minutes, or until the top of the dough looks nice and golden brown.
-If you bake in a convection oven and use a glass pan, you may want to check the doneness as early as 15 minutes!
+• Bake the brunsviger for 15-20 minutes, or until the top of the dough looks nice and golden brown.
+Depending on the pan you've used and the thickness of the dough (thin dough on a dark metal baking sheet will bake faster), you may want to check the doneness as early as 10 minutes!
 Enjoy!

 Danish coffee cake after baking.